 The evils of child labor cannot be wished away, nor legislated away.
 The way out is to address the complex of causes which leads to the effect which is millions of children being denied a childhood.
 The rational solution would involve, first of all, implementing policies which prevent the birth of too many unwanted children.
 “Family planning” vigorously implemented.
 But then, no political party has the guts to do so.
 Next, make it a law that a child laborer has to be paid the same wages as an adult.
 This would give employers no reason to employ children when for the same wages they can have an adult worker.
 Third, provide schools and meals at schools (breakfast, lunch, and dinner) for all children.
 This would make schools attractive for those children who are poor enough to have to work for food.
 Finally, provide very poor parents a monthly stipend if their children attend school regularly.
 This would help them make ends meet without having to send their children to work.
 THEN, and only then, pass a law banning child labor.

 I should stress that all of the above (and more) should be done.
 Just doing one and not the rest will make things worse.
 For instance, just giving poor parents a stipend for sending their children to school will incentivize them to have more children.
 Therefore, you have to limit the number of children that people can have.

 Is India capable of doing all that is required to eradicate child labor?
-No. So in the meanwhile we doom millions of innocent children to a life that I would not wish on a rabid dog: rummage in the garbage and slowly starving to death.
+No. So in the meanwhile, by passing laws against child labor and by banning children from working, we doom millions of innocent children to a life that I would not wish on a rabid dog: rummage in the garbage and slowly starving to death.
 At least for the rabid dogs I would simply shoot them.
 For the children, we impose a living hell.

 Mera Bharat Mahan.
 It is all karma, neh?